Business

 Image Credit: Clay Banks, Unsplash.com

-An ecosystem brings buyers and sellers together for transactions across several linked industries by offering shared solution, within the context of a specified value proposition.
+An ecosystem brings buyers and sellers together for transactions across several linked industries by offering a shared solution, within the context of a specified value proposition.
 For example, this could be a financial lifestyle proposition in the context of banking, where the bank acts as an orchestrator of the ecosystem and brings together companies that assist customers with all aspects of their financial life.
 This could be things such as insurance, renovation loans, or helping with budgeting, all of which are integrated into the bank’s platform.

 In this context, a consumer is more likely to stick with a bank that offers embedded banking through an ecosystem because services or loyalty programs are much more personalized.
 If banks are able to subscribe to this strategy, they can start to level up with fintech—offering niche solutions to their customers.